leportella/v4/content/en/cheatsheet/2017-11-22-pandas-cheat-list.md

 pd.merge(years_months, df1, how='outer')
 ```

-<h2 id='filter-elements-by-list'>How to filter column elements by multiple elements contained on a list</h2>
+## How to filter column elements by multiple elements contained on a list

 ```python
 df[df['A'].isin([3, 6])]
 ```

-<h2 id='change-series-type'>How to change a Series type?</h2>
+## How to change a Series type?

 ```python
 import pandas as pd